ClintKan/microblog_EC2_deployment/README.md

    **d.
 Clean Stage:** This is the environment/stage where termination of the running gunicorn app is done, and therefore free up the 5000 port that is to be then re-initiated, in the deploy stage.

-   **d.
+   **e.
 Deploy stage:** Here the commands required to deploy the application so that it is available to the internet.

 2. Jenkins was installed installed on the EC2 using the script named "_install_jenkins.sh_"